Stark–Heegner theorem

 Let Q denote the set of rational numbers, and let d be a square-free integer.
-The field Q(√d) is a quadratic extension of Q. The class number of Q(√d) is one if and only if the ring of integers of Q(√d) is a principal ideal domain (or, equivalently, a unique factorization domain).
+The field Q(√d) is a quadratic extension of Q. The class number of Q(√d) is one if and only if the ring of integers of Q(√d) is a principal ideal domain.
 The Baker–Heegner–Stark theorem can then be stated as follows: